Our POLAR webpage offers a range of information, documents and resources aimed at self-learning for general practice staff. Please browse and enjoy.

 - Why - why is this happening at my practice?

-POLAR is suitable for use by all general practice staff, including:
+POLAR is designed specifically for and is suitable for use by all general practice staff:

-SEMPHN provides POLAR free for general practices of all sizes within the SEMPHN catchment.
+SEMPHN provides POLAR software at no cost (100% subsidised) for general practices of all sizes within the SEMPHN catchment.

 We provide software support for POLAR issues, updates, advice, requests, onsite and remote training, and documentation.